• Skip to primary navigation

 💭 Top tips

-• Once the cookies are out of the oven flatten down with the back of a spoon then add a few more sprinkles and lightly press into the baked cookies.
+• Once the cookies are out of the oven, use the back of a spoon to flatten them down slightly.
+This will give them a more uniform shape and create a surface for adding more sprinkles.
+Add a few more sprinkles on top and lightly press them into the baked cookies.

 📖 Variations